 There is something about citrus scents that are reminiscent of summer, which is why I wanted to create a citrus-based sugar scrub for use during the season.
-I chose grapefruit essential oil for this recipe as I find its sweet, citrus scent both energizing and uplifting.
+I chose grapefruit essential oil for this recipe as its sweet, citrus scent is both energizing and uplifting.

 Using grapefruit essential oil in a body scrub can provide wonderful aromatherapeutic benefits.
 Grapefruit essential oil has a crisp and refreshing aroma that can help relieve stress and reduce anxiety.

 But the benefits don’t stop there – some studies suggest grapefruit essential oil can help reduce the appearance of cellulite.
 Grapefruit oil is mildly astringent, which means it stimulates tissue tightening.
 The can help the skin appear firmer and more toned.

 It appears that grapefruit essential oil may work in the same way that coffee grounds do – offering a temporary benefit by diminishing the appearance of cellulite on the surface of the skin.
 It also has a diuretic effect that can help flush excess water from fat cells, temporarily reducing their size.

 Additionally, there is some evidence that massaging the skin with grapefruit essential oil combined with a carrier oil can stimulate lymphatic drainage.